input-output-hk/blockscout-open-source/README.md

 ### Modifications
 The explorer in this repository is a Blockexplorer that is configured and ready to work with the SC_EVM chain and EVM-compatible chains.
 The SC_EVM chain is available to the public for education and demonstration in [this public GitHub repository](https://github.com/input-output-hk/sc-evm).

-The following changes were made to this repo after the fork was taken:
+The following changes were made to this repo for the particular use case of the SC_EVM requirements:
 - Modifications were done on endpoint conversions from a PoW to a PoS - see [SC_EVM.md](SC_EVM.md)
 - Some name changes such as miner to validator
 - Pruned some menu sections not relevant for this chain setup